rhe-naldy/predicting-text-to-speech-quality-using-brain-activity/README.md

 # machine-learning-predicting-text-to-speech-quality-using-brain-activity

-[Predicting Text-To-Speech Quality using Brain Activity](https://ieeexplore.ieee.org/document/9975857) is a group research paper made for Machine Learning course in the fourth semester, which was published by [The 2022 International Conference on Internet of Things and Intelligence System (IoTaIS 2022)](http://iotais.org/) and posted to the IEEE Xplore digital library.
+[Predicting Text-To-Speech Quality using Brain Activity](https://ieeexplore.ieee.org/document/9975857) is a group research paper made for Machine Learning course in the fourth semester, which was published in [The 2022 International Conference on Internet of Things and Intelligence System (IoTaIS 2022)](http://iotais.org/) and posted to the IEEE Xplore digital library.
 The paper can be viewed by clicking [here](https://ieeexplore.ieee.org/document/9975857).
 Below is the abstract to the paper.

 # ABSTRACT
 The perceived audio quality is one of the key factors that may determine a text-to-speech system’s success in the market.
 Therefore, it is important to conduct audio